 - Use of Certified Decorating Professional ® (CDP) appellation after your name

 - Use of the term: Certified Decorating Professional ® (CDP)

-- Student Membership in ADE which give you access to a monthly newsletter, teleseminars, and conferences
+- Free Associate Membership to ADE which gives you access to monthly webinars, free mentoring, and business listing

 - Continuing education opportunities